| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday January 31, 2011

 Agricultural Law Center at the University of Arkansas, it breaks down the

+provisions in a way that most of us can actually understand.
 You can click on the LINK below for the full report- but I wanted to give you a couple of the keys from their conclusions- "GIPSA now faces the decision of implementing the rule as currently proposed, modifying it, or "going back to the drawing board."
 If enacted as written, the rule will doubtless cause changes in the industry.
 The question, of course, is what specific changes will occur.
 That question may be answered in a clarified final rule; if not, it will be resolved through what will likely be a torrent of litigation."
 One of the themes that Ferrell and Runley say has emerged is the battle between producers which many of us have noticed as GIPSA went through the comment period. "the traditional "party lines" in the landscape of agricultural policy debate are shifting.
 Many livestock and poultry disputes come down to the "us versus them" paradigm of producers versus integrators, but some of the loudest voices both for and against the proposed regulations come from livestock and poultry producers themselves.
 Producer-proponents of the rule hold that it will bring balance, transparency, and fairness to the livestock and poultry markets, while producer-opponents say it will scuttle years of their efforts to differentiate their product from other producers and in so doing reduce their ability to capture a bigger portion of the food dollar." | |

-Beef Industry Changing- Cow Calf and Stocker Operators Will Be Paid More for Forage Gains- So Says Derrell Peel of OSU ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ A long term
+| Beef Industry Changing- Cow Calf and Stocker Operators Will Be Paid More for Forage Gains- So Says Derrell Peel of OSU ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~A long term

 structural change is now underway for the Beef Cattle business as pounds